• Skip to primary navigation

 What is Refraction?

-Refraction is when light bends as it passes through a transparent material for example, glass, prisms, rain drops.
+Refraction occurs when light bends as it passes through a transparent material, such as glass, prisms, or raindrops.

 How to make a rainbow on a sunny day